Chrisjuarez/MOO-NSGA2-Node-Placement/README.md

 ## 🔥 NSGA-II Sensor Placement for Wildfire Monitoring

 This project implements a multi-objective genetic algorithm (NSGA-II) to optimize the placement of wildfire detection sensors.
-It uses real elevation data from OpenTopography and walkable routes from OpenStreetMap to identify ideal sensor locations based on coverage, line-of-sight (LOS), elevation, and spatial spread.
+It uses real elevation data from OpenTopography and walkable routes from OpenStreetMap to identify ideal sensor locations based on coverage, line-of-sight (LOS), elevation, spatial spread, and solar potential.

 ---